Prothrombin G20210A: Diagnosis

 Diagnosis of the prothrombin G20210A mutation is straightforward because the mutation involves a single base change (point mutation) that can be detected by genetic testing, which is unaffected by intercurrent illness or anticoagulant use.

 Measurement of an elevated plasma prothrombin level cannot be used to screen for the prothrombin G20210A mutation, because there is too great of an overlap between the upper limit of normal and levels in affected patients.

 Treatment

 Patients with the prothrombin mutation are treated similarly to those with other types of thrombophilia, with anticoagulation for at least three to six months.
 Continuing anticoagulation beyond three to six months depends on the circumstances surrounding thrombosis, for example, if the patient experiences a thromboembolic event that was unprovoked, continuing anticoagulation would be recommended.
 The choice of anticoagulant (warfarin versus a direct oral anticoagulant) is based on a number of different factors (the severity of thrombosis, patient preference, adherence to therapy, and potential drug and dietary interactions).

 Patients with the prothrombin G20210A mutation who have not had a thromboembolic event are generally not treated with routine anticoagulation.

 However, counseling the patient is recommended in situations with increased thrombotic risk is recommended (pregnancy, surgery, and acute illness).
 Oral contraceptives should generally be avoided in women with the mutation as they increase the thrombotic risk.
+This is because the combination of genetic predisposition (high baseline prothrombin levels) and the additional pro-coagulant influence of oral contraceptives alters the hemostatic balance of fibrinolysis to trigger thrombosis.